 Every Valentine’s Day, we’re flooded with images of seemingly happy couples.
-For those of you who are single, or just don’t have a satisfying relationship of any kind, – a relationship with a friend, lover, family member, colleague, or even a pet – this is probably one of the several days out of the year where loneliness creeps up on you.
-When a sense of isolation sets in, one of your fundamental needs is left unsatisfied.
+For those of you who are single, or just don’t have a satisfying relationship of any kind whether that means a relationship with a friend, lover, family member, colleague, or even a pet, this is probably one of the several days out of the year where loneliness creeps up on you.
+When a sense of isolation sets in, your need for belonging — one of your fundamental needs — is left unsatisfied.

-According to William Glasser’s Choice Theory, almost all of our behavior is made in order to satisfy five basic needs: survival, belonging, power, freedom, and fun.
+According to William Glasser’s book Choice Theory, almost all of our behavior is made in order to satisfy five basic needs: survival, belonging, power, freedom, and fun.
 The importance of each need varies for each person.
 However, the most crucial need is for belonging, since our relationship with people is needed in order to satisfy the other four needs.
-A central focus of the theory is that we can only control our own behaviors, not the behaviors of others.
-Therefore, it is in our power to choose to behave in a way that gets us closer to satisfying our needs.
+A central focus of the theory is that we can only control our own behaviors and not the behaviors of others.
+That said, it is in our power to choose to behave in a way that gets us closer to satisfying our needs.
 For example, you can’t make your partner speak to you, but you can speak to your partner.
 Thus, the theory emphasizes the power of doing what is in your control to do.

-In his book, Counseling with Choice Theory, Glasser states “We are all looking for people who love us and listen to us, people who soon become a part of our quality worlds.”
+In his book Counseling with Choice Theory, Glasser states, “We are all looking for people who love us and listen to us, people who will soon become a part of our quality worlds.”
 Our quality world consists of all of the specific people, activities, values, and ideas that increase our quality of life by fulfilling our basic needs.
-He goes on to state “When we fail in the effort to connect with other people, we suffer because the need to do so is as much built into our genes as the need to survive.”
+He goes on to state, “When we fail in the effort to connect with other people, we suffer because the need to do so is as much built into our genes as the need to survive.”
 Social connection is pivotal in living a satisfying life.
 We, however, need to make the choice to act in ways that will help us to achieve this connection.